 Of course, to many people, dumplings are also starchy balls of dough that are steamed or baked.
 With no filling, these are often eaten with soups and stews or are desserts.
 Examples include:

-- Banku – steamed dumplings made from fermented cornmeal from Ghana
+- Banku – a type of steamed dumpling made from fermented cornmeal from Ghana

-- Dango – similar to mochi, they are made from rice flour and served on a skewer; there are different varieties for the different seasons.
+- Dango – similar to mochi, these dumplings are made from rice flour and served on a skewer; there are different varieties for the different seasons.